jnozzi/cocoadev.com/markdown/InterceptMouseEnteredEventForStdUIObject.md

 ----

 Well, yes and no. In short, it is only called when you use the "Custom View" in IB - but not in any other circumstances.
-See this for details: http://developer.apple.com/documentation/Cocoa/Conceptual/General/LoadingResources/Concepts/General/NibFileLoaded.html
+See this for details: http://developer.apple.com/documentation/Cocoa/Conceptual/LoadingResources/Concepts/NibFileLoaded.html

-I would just reset the tracking rects in the setFrameOrigin:, setFrameSize: and viewDidMoveToWindow General/NSView methods.
+I would just reset the tracking rects in the setFrameOrigin:, setFrameSize: and viewDidMoveToWindow NSView methods.
 I believe this covers all the circumstances where the tracking rect needs to be set, so don't bother setting it in initWithFrame: or awakeFromNib.

--- General/RyanBates
+-- RyanBates

 ----